 It’s no secret that video cameras are all around us.
-Especially in public spaces like stores, banks and airports.
-Even on the streets of many towns, we’re continuously being monitored by video—and often recorded.
-While video footage is typically gathered in the name of public safety—by police body cams and traffic cameras, for instance—it’s true that it can have broader applications, and it’s particularly useful in personal injury cases.
+In public spaces like stores, banks, airports, and even on the streets of many towns, we’re continuously being monitored by video—and often recorded.
+While video surveillance footage is typically gathered in the name of public safety—by police body cams and traffic cameras, for instance—it’s true that it can have broader applications, and it’s particularly useful in personal injury cases.

-In fact, one of the first things insurance adjusters—as well as personal injury attorneys—look for when investigating an injury claim or case, is video footage that might show the mechanism of injury – i.e. how a person was hurt.
+In fact, one of the first things insurance adjusters—as well as personal injury attorneys—look for when investigating an injury claim or case is video footage that might show how a person was hurt.

-Whether it’s a slip and fall/premises liability case or a pedestrian accident that resulted in significant injury or wrongful death, there are often video or still photography images available related to the original incident that are available and could be useful as evidence.
+Whether it’s a slip and fall/premises liability case or a pedestrian accident that resulted in significant injury or wrongful death, there are often video or still photography images available related to the original incident that could be useful as evidence.
+Even in car accident cases, video surveillance footage is commonly available now, thanks to the ubiquity of cameras.

-Today’s post highlights the types of surveillance footage that might be brought in as video evidence to either prove or disprove your injuries.
+Today’s post highlights some of the most common types, which you may not have considered.
 We’ll take a brief look at Pennsylvania’s rules about how video evidence may be used in personal injury cases, as well.

-It’s important to remember that when you or a loved one has suffered an injury—or even death—based on another’s negligence, it is your right to seek compensation for your financial losses, pain and suffering, and future disability from the parties at fault for the injuries.
-And, our experienced personal trial lawyers at May, May & Zimmerman are here to help you build the strongest possible case.
+It’s important to remember that when you or a loved one has suffered an injury—or even death—based on another’s negligence, it is your right to seek compensation for your financial losses, medical bills, and pain and suffering from the parties at fault for the injuries.
+Experienced personal injury attorneys like us here at May, May & Zimmerman are here to help you build the strongest possible case.

 Types of Video Surveillance Footage

-While there are cameras literally everywhere today—installed in public and semi-public spaces, located on individuals’ private properties, and in nearly everyone’s pockets, thanks to the ubiquity of smartphones—some types of footage are more common as evidence in personal injury cases.
+While there are cameras literally everywhere today—installed in public and semi-public spaces, located on individuals’ private properties (so-called doorbell cameras, etc.), and in nearly everyone’s pockets, thanks to the ubiquity of smartphones—some types of footage are more common as evidence in personal injury cases.

 Law Enforcement Video Recordings

 Most police vehicles, as well as officers themselves, are now outfitted with cameras.
 These cameras can record law enforcement interactions with individuals, accident scene footage, and crimes in progress.
-Especially in personal injury cases involving car accidents and drunk driving situations, police video can be beneficial.
+Especially in personal injury cases involving complicated motor vehicle accidents—such as hit and run or drunk driving situations—police video can be beneficial.

-For instance, there are plenty of examples in which an at-fault driver admits on video to being impaired, falling asleep at the wheel, or committing other infractions while interacting with police at the scene of a crash.
+For instance, there are plenty of examples in which an at-fault driver admits on video to being impaired, falling asleep at the wheel, or committing other infractions while interacting with police at the scene.
 This footage can undoubtedly help your attorney support your case as the injured party.

 Indoor and Outdoor Security Camera Footage

-The main point of security cameras in places like stores, transit depots (airports, bus stations, etc.), ATMs, and recreational spaces is typically to deter crimes like theft and vandalism.
+The main point of security cameras in places like stores, transit depots (airports, bus stations, etc.), ATMs, and recreational spaces is typically to prevent crimes like theft, vandalism, and other property damages.
 However, these cameras routinely record acts of violence, accidents, and other personal injury scenarios, often inadvertently.

 Let us help you!